 First of all, let’s have a review about some theoretical things, the 4x4 matrix in Row-major mathematical convention is represented as (let’s count from 0 for convenient, also read the row first, then read the column):

-In this convention, we assume the right side (yy in axya_{xy})of the index (or call it “subscript”) of the element is counted always at first, and as you can see the row-major here means the elements are counted in the row first.
+In this convention, we assume the right side ( in )of the index (or call it “subscript”) of the element is counted always at first, and as you can see the row-major here means the elements are counted in the row first.
 This convention is used widely among the world but still not all the people choose to adopt it, I’ll give an opposite example later.

 And since we are focusing on the game development, typically we just use a matrix to do some fairly limited linear transformation with another vector (or multiplicate different matrices one by one to get a transformation matrix).
 And in most cases the vector we cared about is just a 3-dimensional vector.
 But for cache-friendly purpose (have a look at Wikipedia, the alternate approach is using the additional padding data to make the alignment is the power of 2) and to utilize the power of the Homo Sapiens coordinates(Homogeneous coordinates), we’d intense to use 4-dimensional vector instead, and it would bring us the convenience to represent a point or a direction by just modifying one of the components (set the additional w component to 1.0 as a point, 0.0 as a direction).